 - Return to the Setup Activities page.

-- Create a Labor Income Activity to model the impact of 53% of the Highway and Bridge Construction Spending.
+- Create a Labor Income Activity to model the impact of 50% of the Highway and Bridge Construction Spending being on Labor.

 - Click New Activity.
-Select Labor Income from the Activities list, set level to 0.53, and name the Activity " Highway & Bridge LI".
+Select Labor Income from the Activities list, and name the Activity " Highway & Bridge LI".
 Save.
-We are choosing to model using a Labor Income impact because the county has not specified what the average annual income of their employees will be.
-Also, they have not indicated where their workers reside, so we will assume that all construction workers for this project live within the Study Area
+The county has not indicated where their workers reside, so we will assume that all construction workers for this project live within the Study Area

 - Create a Scenario to model the impact of the Employee Compensation.

 - Click New Scenario.
 Name the Scenario "Highway & Bridge LI", leave Level at 1.00, and save.
 Select the "Highway & Bridge LI" Activity.

 - View Results.
 Like all Labor Income impacts, we are tracking the spending of compensation, so we are tracking only induced effects.

 This tells us the value of the applied to the labor income impact.